HSBC offers a handful of strong rewards credit cards, all of which have no foreign transaction fees.

 Best for mid-tier travel: HSBC Premier World Mastercard® credit card

 HSBC Premier World Mastercard® credit card

-Earn 35,000 Rewards Program Bonus Points, worth at least $400 in air travel, after spending $3,000 or more in the first 3 months from Account openi
+Earn 35,000 Rewards Program bonus points, worth at least $400 in air travel, after spending $3,000 or more on purchases in the first 3 months from account opening.

 Best for dining and entertainment: HSBC Advance Mastercard® credit card